 When speaking to a lender, you will need your previous year's income tax return and the minimum account balances and monthly payments on all debts, including credit cards.
 If you have any other liens, you will need to pass along that information as well.

-Time is running out to take advantage of a program that could lower your monthly payments or save you significant money in interest charges over the life of your mortgage.
+There are less than 100 days left before the HARP deadline on September 30, 2017, so time is running out to take advantage of this program.
+HARP could lower your monthly payments or save you significant money in interest charges over the life of your mortgage.
 Do not place your hope in HARP receiving another extension, especially not in this political climate.